Chig-Beef/Pogo/README.md

 ## How to run
 To run Pogo it's a good idea to have Go installed.
 Once you've done that, use Go to compile Pogo.
-You can do this using `go build`.
+You can do this using `go build` while in the src directory.
 To run Pogo you need to give it a file to compile.
 An example of running Pogo would be `Pogo test.py`.
-It should write "test.go" to a folder called "Output".
+It should write "test.go" to a folder called "Output" (it doesn't it ends up in TypingSystem, my).